h-yung/travel-advisory/README.md

 The following apply solely to the **MVP**.

 ## Current state
+Added a loading spinner and imported useTransition - but currently not able to test success/fail.
 Running on local server with the following commands
 1. `npm install`
 2. `node server.js`